ezcater/ezcater_rubocop/README.md

 ## Versioning

-ezCater is using [Semantic Versioning](https://semver.org/).
+This gem is using [Semantic Versioning](https://semver.org/).
 All version bumps should increment using `MAJOR.MINOR.PATCH` based on changes.

 ## Custom Cops